marmelab/react-admin/docs/Authentication.md

 ## Sending Credentials to the API

-Now that the user has logged in, you can use their credentials to communicate with the `dataProvider`.
+Now the user has logged in, you can use their credentials to communicate with the `dataProvider`.
 For that, you have to tweak, this time, the `dataProvider` function.
 As explained in the [Data providers documentation](DataProviders.md#adding-custom-headers), `simpleRestProvider` and `jsonServerProvider` take an `httpClient` as second parameter.
 That's the place where you can change request headers, cookies, etc.

 For instance, to pass the token obtained during login as an `Authorization` header, configure the Data Provider as follows: